h2oai/h2o-tutorials/tutorials/deeplearning/README.md

 ```

 ###Checkpointing
 Let's continue training the manually tuned model from before, for 2 more epochs.
-Note that since many important parameters such as `epochs, l1, l2, max_w2, score_interval, train_samples_per_iteration, input_dropout_ratio, hidden_dropout_ratios, score_duty_cycle, classification_stop, regression_stop, variable_importances, force_load_balance` can be modified between checkpoint restarts, it is best to specify as many parameters as possible explicitly.
+Note that since many important parameters such as `epochs, l1, l2, max_w2, score_interval, train_samples_per_iteration, input_dropout_ratio, hidden_dropout_ratios, score_duty_cycle, classification_stop, regression_stop, variable_importances, force_load_balance` can be modified between checkpoint restarts, it is best to explicitly specify as many parameters as possible.

 ```
 max_epochs <- 12 ## Add two more epochs